 Find Out What My Site's Threat Level Is

-A few weeks later, I received a theft/alert email about this site.
+A few weeks later, I received a theft and alert email about this site.
 The article stated the site had suffered a significant loss.
 It was discovered that several employees orchestrated the theft.
-This incident also resulted in the loss of their two largest customers going to another, more secure vendor.
+This commercial security incident also resulted in the loss of their two largest customers going to another, more secure vendor.

 The most common mistake I see people make is assuming everything is fine.
-Waiting until theft occurs to make change is too late.
+Don’t wait for theft to occur prior to enhancing your industrial security measures.
 Don’t be complacent.
 Take action now!
-Electric Guard Dog offers electric security games and perimeter security systems to protect your commercial property from theft.
+The staff at AMAROK offers electric security fencing and perimeter security solutions for commercial properties and facilities.

 What are the latest crime stats in your area?
-A Free Site Risk Assessment by Electric Guard Dog will identify specific crime in your area.
+A Free Site Risk Assessment by AMAROK will identify specific crime in your area.
 Contact AMAROK today for a FREE assessment.